 The Company has adopted a policy whereby flow-through proceeds are allocated between the offering of the common shares and the sale of tax benefits when the common shares are offered.
-The allocation is made based on the difference between the quoted price of the common shares and the amount the investor pays for the flow-through shares.
-A liability is recognized for the premium paid by the investors.
-Upon renunciation of the flow-through expenditures for Canadian income tax purposes, the liability component is derecognized and a deferred income tax liability is recognized for the taxable temporary difference created at the Company's applicable tax rate which is expected to apply in the year the deferred income tax liability will be settled.
-Any difference between the amount of the liability component derecognized and deferred income tax liability recognized is recorded in profit and loss.
+The allocation is made based on the difference between the quoted price of the common shares and the amount the investor pays for the flow through shares.
+A liability is recognized for the premium paid by the investors and is reversed into the statement of loss when the eligible expenditures are incurred.
+Upon renunciation of the flow through expenditures for Canadian income tax purposes, the liability component is derecognized and a deferred income tax liability is recognized for the Company's applicable tax rate which is expected to apply in the year the deferred income tax liability will be settled.
+Any difference between the amount of the liability component derecognized and deferred is recorded in profit and loss.